 DATE:

 TO: VPAA Approved: Date:

 VIA: Dean Approved: Date:

 Registrar Approved: Date:

 Dept. Chair Approved: Date:

 FROM:

-SUBJECT : Request Archiva l of Curriculum
+SUBJECT: Request Archival of Curriculum

+COURSE AI Attach cour NUMBERTITLE

+1. Justification for course archival

-Attach cou rse guide Justification for Plans and imple Plans for studen course archival mentation date for phasing out ts currently enrolled in the cou t this course arse or enrolled in the program
+2. Plans and implementation date for phasing out this course

+3. Plans for students currently enrolled in the course or enrolled in the program requiring the course

-PROGRAM Attach pro
+PROGRAM Attach prog

-Justification for program archival
+1. Justification for pro gram archival

-2. Plans and imple mentation date for phasing out t this program
+2. Plans and implemen ntation date for phasing out this program

 3. Plans for students currently enrolled in the program